AnIdiotsGuide/discordjs-bot-guide/README.md

 ## Introduction

 {% hint style="info" %}
 This guide is for Discord.js v12.
-For v13, once it is released, please see the [Official Discordjs.Guide](https://discordjs.guide/)
+For v13, once it is released, please see the [Official Discordjs.Guide](https://discordjs.guide/), this version of the guide is **Work in Progress**, so some of the articles may not have been updated yet.
 {% endhint %}

 This guide makes a best effort attempt at humanizing the use of the Discord.js library, in its current version 13 iteration.
 It is maintained by York\#0001 and Discordaholic\#0001 \("Evie.Codes"\), with the help of many precious contributors that enable us to keep updating and enhancing this guide.